puppetlabs/puppetdb/documentation/anonymization.markdown

     $ tar -xzf my-puppetdb-anonymized-export.tar.gz
     $ cd puppetdb-bak

-Inside this directory there is a directory for each content type (such as `reports` and `catalogs`), and each file inside represents a node (and a report instance for reports).
+Inside this directory there is a directory for each content type (reports, catalogs, and facts), and each file inside represents a node (and a report instance for reports).
 The data is represented as human-readable JSON.
-You can open these files and use tools such as `grep` to check the status of specific information you wished to anonymize.
+You can open these files and use tools such as `grep` to check the status of specific information you wish to anonymize.